s-kawabe/next-rendering-test/README.md

-# Next.js starter template.
+# Next.js Rendering Demo

-- Next.js
+- SSG
-- TypeScript
+- SSR
-- ESLint
+- CSR
-- Prettier
+- ISR

+I had no idea abount ISR at all...

+## What ISR?